 Skimping on personal care will only hinder your ability to reverse gum disease and tooth cavities, and it starts with toothbrushing.
 Germs build up more quickly when they are not regularly brushed away.
 We recommend brushing your teeth with a soft-bristle toothbrush at least twice daily.
 Pay particular attention to the plaque that gathers around the gumline.
 Replace your toothbrush or toothbrush head often.
 Worn and frayed brushes don't clean thoroughly, and they harbour old germs – the culprit you're trying to get rid of!

 Interdental cleaning once a day is a must!
 Because your toothbrush cannot reach all of the food and germs trapped between your teeth, using floss or a water flosser to get into these hard-to-reach areas helps combat gum disease and tooth decay.
 The best time to clean between your teeth is before bed, so that your mouth has fewer germs while you sleep.
 But if you prefer to do it in the morning, that's fine too!
 While using floss is the typical way to clean between your teeth, some people find flossing awkward.
 Ask your dental professional about floss holders or other interdental cleaning devices that are available.

 Regular Professional Cleanings

 Germs that harden into tartar cannot be removed with a toothbrush.
 Hence, visiting your dentist and dental hygienist for cleanings and check-ups is also necessary.
 During these appointments, your dental professionals will detect and treat any cavities or gum problems early, before more serious dental problems have a chance to take hold.

 When you reduce your carbohydrate intake, especially refined sugars, you reduce the germs' ability to produce acids that cause cavities and gum disease.
-The South African Dental Association stresses the importance of eating a healthy diet with lots of whole grains, proteins, dairy, and fruits and vegetables.
+The American Dental Association stresses the importance of eating a healthy diet with lots of whole grains, proteins, dairy, and fruits and vegetables.
 Replace sugary snacks and drinks with cheeses, yoghurt, and natural peanut butter.
 This helps reduce the number of acid attacks your teeth are exposed to during the day.